 Thought I’d link to this great post on Awkward.
 Lots of humor there, but lots of truth as well. share this:

-what they mean: “I went to a place up in the mountains and had other people tell me how to write my book.” what they say: “Wow.
+what they say: “This is the manuscript that I workshopped” what they mean: “I went to a place up in the mountains and had other people tell me how to write my book.” what they say: “Wow.
 What a quirky novel.” what they mean: This is a book written by someone middle aged and middle […]

 I’m reading Nelson Algren’s “Notes from a Sea Diary: Hemingway all the way,” and came across this brilliant nugget in the story entitled, “July 14th Raft of a Summer Night.”
 Algren was wailing away at editors, publishers and critics regarding so many classic books being out of print, yet so many of those same classic’s […]

 Something always has to happen.
 In the story.
 It has to be real and convincing, like the sun rising or a gust of wind that picks up down the street and drags dead stiff leaves and animates plastic liquor store bags.

 a MFA-like piece of writing can contain any one of the following:

 Not sure if this is a good thing or what.
 While i certainly don’t side with the traditional Publisher-Author model, my reasons for it are mostly financial.
 The authors simply don’t get a big enough cut for their work.